stehrn/mood-board/README.md

 The shared library will have it's own build and release process, allowing the library and applications dependant on the library to evolve at their own pace.
 This is all about reducing the risk of breaking something in the library clients and will generally save time in the long run.
 Just be aware the code been refactored out should have a different velocity of change unrelated to the app - if the app and library are frequently released together then they're too coupled and probably should not have been separated.

 #### Versions
 Use [git-flow](https://nvie.com/posts/a-successful-git-branching-model/) and [feature branches](https://martinfowler.com/bliki/FeatureBranch.html) to support different versions of the app in the same repo.
 The demo project makes use of feature branches to demonstrate some of the enhancements (normally feature branches would be merged back to master and deleted to keep things trim).
+To see what rmeote branches are available:

 ```cmd
 $ git branch -r